getporter/operator/docs/content/_index.md

 ---
 title: Porter Operator
 description: Automate Porter on Kubernetes with the Porter Operator
+layout: single
 ---

 We are currently working on creating a Kubernetes operator for Porter.
 With Porter Operator, you define installations, credential sets and parameter sets in custom resources on a cluster, and the operator handles executing Porter when the desired state of an installation changes.
+Learn more about Porter manages desired state in the [Desired State QuickStart].

 ![architectural diagram showing that an installation resource triggers the operator to run a porter agent job, which then runs the bundle, saving state in mongodb](operator.png)